 During the seemingly ancient days before computers and networks became the predominant business paradigm, most data was kept in the form of laboriously typed paper documents that were neatly filed and, at the end of their life cycle, either thrown in the trash or filed away in document storage facilities.
 We have personally searched for old documents in places such as an abandoned Colorado mine shaft (hazardous waste suits required), a forgotten storage building in the middle of the Puerto Rican jungle (mosquito netting required), and the garages of long retired engineers (great patience required).

 Because paper document preparation and storage were both burdensome and expensive, there was a natural limitation on the volume of documents produced and subsequently preserved.
 But computers and electronic data storage have changed all of that.
 Electronic document generation and storage is simple and cheap.
-The digital equivalent of a warehouse full of paper documents can now be stored in a small server no bigger then the average computer.
+The digital equivalent of a warehouse full of paper documents can now be stored in a small server no bigger than the average computer.
 An encyclopedia can exist on a thin piece of plastic.
 As a result, rather than cull old files before storage, it is much quicker, easier, and cheaper just to save everything.

 The Need for "Data Life Cycle Management"